geniusworks/advent-of-code/README.md

 ## About Advent of Code

-Advent of Code is an annual event where programmers and coders come together to solve a series of programming puzzles and challenges.
-The event takes place every year in December and features daily programming and problem-solving challenges.
+Advent of Code is an annual event where programmers come together to solve a series of puzzles and challenges.
+The event takes place every year in December and features daily contests.

 ## Solutions

-This repository contains my challenge solutions, which are organized by year and contest day (e.g. `2024/day01.php`, `2024/day02.php`, etc.).
+This repository contains my contest solutions, which are organized by year and day (e.g. `2024/day01.php`, `2024/day02.php`, etc.).

 ## Running the Solutions